PointCloudYC/ALPS/analysis-yc.md

 TLDR: see `run.sh`

-- clone SAM and set up the environment
+- clone the repo and set up the environment using uv

 ```
 git clone https://github.com/PointCloudYC/ALPS.git